Grace Poe

-Mary Grace Natividad Sonora Poe-Llamanzares (baptized September 3, 1968) is a Filipino politician, businesswoman, educator, and philanthropist serving as a senator since 2013.
-She was the chairperson of the Movie and Television Review and Classification Board (MTRCB) from 2010 to 2012.
+Mary Grace Natividad Sonora Poe-Llamanzares (born September 3, 1968) is a Filipino politician who served as a senator of the Philippines from 2013 to 2025.
+An independent, she previously served as the chairperson of the Movie and Television Review and Classification Board (MTRCB) from 2010 to 2012.
+She was a candidate in the 2016 Philippine presidential election, having ran as the standard-bearer of the Partido Galing at Puso (PGP).